yebyyy/Campus-Job-Finder/README.md

 ### Usage
 Run the application:
-The application will start monitoring the job board URL specified in the script and notify you of new postings.
+The application will start monitoring the Georgia Tech Campus Job Board URL specified in the script and notify you of new postings.

 ## Customization
 Modify `main.py` to change the job board URL and the frequency of checks: